 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Think you understand your credit report?
+Think you understand your credit report and score?
 Find out how many of these myths you believe.

 A few fallacies floating around out there when it comes to your credit report are: